Ty Cobb: Later life

 Cobb knew that another way he could share his wealth was by having biographies written that would both set the record straight on him and teach young players how to play.
 John McCallum spent some time with Cobb to write a combination how-to and biography titled The Tiger Wore Spikes: An Informal Biography of Ty Cobb that was published in 1956.
 In December 1959, he was diagnosed with prostate cancer, diabetes, high blood pressure, and Bright's disease.

 It was also during his final years that Cobb began work on his autobiography, My Life in Baseball: The True Record, with writer Al Stump.
 Cobb retained editorial control over the book and the published version presented him in a positive light.
-Stump would claim say that the collaboration was contentious, and after Cobb's death Stump published two more books and a short story giving what he said was the "true story" One of these later books was used as the basis for the 1994 film Cobb (a box office flop starring Tommy Lee Jones as Cobb and directed by Ron Shelton).
+Stump said that the collaboration was contentious, and after Cobb's death Stump published two more books and a short story giving what he said was the "true story."
+One of these later books was used as the basis for the 1994 film Cobb (a box office flop starring Tommy Lee Jones as Cobb and directed by Ron Shelton).
 In 2010, an article by William R. "Ron" Cobb (no relation) in the peer-reviewed The National Pastime (the official publication of the Society for American Baseball Research) accused Stump of extensive forgeries of Cobb-related documents and diaries.
 The article further accused Stump of numerous false statements about Cobb in his last years, most of which were sensationalistic in nature and intended to cast Cobb in an unflattering light.